 SCP 7 is the Manchester Minimum Wage for fully fledged Council employees, and is currently agreed at a national level at £13,715.
-The Council uses non-consolidated supplements to augment the NJC pay spine in order to pay staff at this level, paying an additional payment of £610, for a total of £14,325, which equates to the current "Living Wage" rate of £7.85 per hour.
+The Council uses non-consolidated supplements to augment the NJC pay spine in order to increase this with a total rate of pay at this level of £15,055 payable from April 2016, which equates to the current UK "Living Wage" rate of £8.25 per hour.

-The Manchester Minimum Wage will be reviewed annually, taking account of various factors such as staff turnover, any NJC pay award, the ratio of low to high earners, the rates for the National Minimum Wage and the "Living Wage" at the time.
+The Manchester Minimum Wage will be reviewed annually, taking account of various factors such as staff turnover, any NJC pay award, the ratio of low to high earners, the Council's Living Wage policy and the rates for the National Minimum Wage and the rates of the National and UK Living Wages at the time.